-We work with clients to make sure that child support awards are reasonable and based on full disclosure.
+We work to make sure child support awards are reasonable and based on full disclosure.
 Contact us for more information regarding child support and to schedule an initial consultation.

 Generally, both parents have the responsibility to financially support their children.
 North Carolina General Statutes § 50-13.4 states that the amount of child support is intended to “meet the reasonable needs of the child for health, education, and maintenance” and authorizes the Conference of Chief District Judges to establish statewide presumptive guidelines to be used in the computation of child support obligations.
 The Guidelines are reviewed at least every four years.